Skip to main content

 Los Poblanos Fields Open Space (LPF) is one of the largest remaining agricultural properties in Albuquerque’s North Valley.
 The 138-acre farm was purchased by the City of Albuquerque in 1997 through a temporary ¼ cent gross receipts tax, and since then has been designated as Major Public Open Space managed by the Open Space Division.
 The farm is considered one of the oldest parcels of farmland due to its long-standing history of being one of the earliest Spanish Colonial settlements in the Rio Grande Valley.
 The Village of Los Ranchos de Albuquerque, Bernalillo County, and the State of New Mexico also contributed funds for the acquisition of this land.
 The City annexed the lower 48 acres while the upper 90 acres of the property are within the Village of Los Ranchos de Albuquerque.
 To begin the process for booking an event at Los Poblanos Fields please call 311.
 You will need information on Albuquerque OSD rules and regulations, the procedures for booking at Los Poblanos Fields, and a special use permit.

 The farm is open to the public to enjoy wildlife viewing, picnicking walking, jogging, bicycling, and horseback riding.
-Vehicle access is west of 4th St on Montaño Rd. and north on Tierra Viva Rd.
-Parking is available in the gravel lot on the west side of Tierra Viva Rd.
-There is also parking nearby the garden rows on the far North-East end of LPF, off Solar Rd and Nabor Rd (towards the West end of Alvarado Elementary School).
+Vehicle access is west of 4th St on Montaño Rd., with parking available in the gravel lot on the west side of Tierra Viva Rd.
+There is also parking nearby the RGCF community garden rows on the far North-East end of LPF, off Solar Rd and Nabor Rd (towards the West end of Alvarado Elementary School).

 Mission Statement of Los Poblanos Fields